functionsandglory/functionsandglory.github.io/_posts/2022-11-06-nestjs-nx-serverless-setup.md

 # Problem

 A key aspect of an NX integrated repo is that all projects within it share the same top level dependencies.
-So `package.json` and `node_modules` live at the root of the repo and not within the child projects' directories.
+So `package.json` and `node_modules` live at the root of the repo and not within the directories of the child projects.

 _This [page](https://nx.dev/concepts/integrated-vs-package-based) explains the differences between integrated and package based repos._

 Serverless Framework is a bit naive out of the box.
-It expects to be executed in the repo's root where `package.json`, `node_modules`, and `serverless.yml` live.
-It will simply package all the repo's code, including the entire `node_modules`directory and irrelevant projects, in its generated bundle.
+It expects to be executed in the repo's root where `package.json`, `node_modules`, and `serverless.yml` typically live.
+It will simply package all the repo's code, including the entire `node_modules`directory and the code from irrelevant projects, in its generated bundle.

 You can see that there is some friction between the monorepo style I want and how Serverless Framework works.